Roman Republic

 1. “At that time, [Eanatum] built a well of fired bricks for the god Ningirsu in his (Ningirsu’s) broad courtyard. ...
 At that time, Eanatum was loved by Ningirsu”, (lines 30-33).

-1. “... large well [in the courtyard outside the Ningirsu temple] became a tremendously significant and extremely long-lasting feature of the sacred complex on Tell K.”
+1. “... a tremendously significant and extremely long-lasting feature of the sacred complex on Tell K.”

-As noted above, the term used for Elam in this inscription is KUR NIMki.
-As François Dessset (referenced below, at pp. 3-4) pointed out, the sign NIM in association with the topographic determinative KI is known to have been in use before the time of Eanatum as a (probably geographic) qualifier of individuals (both divine and mortal).
+The inscription on these bricks seems to have been the earliest among those that survive to record Eanatum’s first victory over Elam and Arawa/Urua.
+As noted above, the term used for Elam here is KUR NIMki.
+As François Dessset (referenced below, at pp. 3-4) pointed out, the sign ‘NIM’ in association with the topographic determinative ‘KI’ is known to have been in use before the time of Eanatum as a (probably geographic) qualifier of individuals (both divine and mortal).
 However, he argued (at p.
 4 and note 16) that:

 Interestingly, in Eanatum’s other inscriptions, ‘Elam’ is written:

-Since Arawa/Urua is described in later sources as ‘the bolt of Elam’, we can reasonably assume that the first victory of Eanatum recorded in this inscription was against armies from Arawa/Urua and the Elamite highlands.
+Since (as noted above) Arawa/Urua is described in later sources as ‘the bolt of Elam’, we can reasonably assume that the first victory of Eanatum recorded in this inscription was against armies from Arawa/Urua and the Elamite highlands.

 RIME 1.9.3.11: Inscription on a Diorite Mortar of Unknown Provenience